 Over 2,000 cherry trees in bloom, and apple orchards all around

-Established in memory of the Taisho Emperor, who died in the early 20th century, Mato Park is home to more than 2,000 cherry trees.
+Established in memory of the Taisho Emperor, who ascended the throne in the early 20th century, Mato Park is home to more than 2,000 cherry trees.
 Yoshino cherry and wild cherry trees are stunning in full bloom from the middle of April to the end of April, making this site one of Japan's premium cherry blossom viewing areas during the park's festival.

 - The aroma of apples, since the park is surrounded by orchards

-- The evening illuminations from the end of April to the beginning of May
+- The evening illuminations during the Mato Park Cherry Blossom Festival from late April to early May

 How to Get There